yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 #### Roles
 ---
 The first is to set up the Roles for your specific vault.
 The vaults use a role-based system for access control to the permissioned functions.
-The roles are a [Vyper Enumerator](https://docs.vyperlang.org/en/stable/types.html#enums) pattern based on Python.
+The roles are a [Vyper Enumerator](https://docs.vyperlang.org/en/stable/types.html#enums) pattern based on Pythons.

 Each permissioned function in the Vaults has its own "role" that can call that specific function.
 For example, to call `add_strategy(new_strategy: address)` the address must have the `ADD_STRATEGY_MANAGER` role.
 Roles can be held by any number of addresses or by no address.
 There is also the option to "open" any role, meaning the function becomes permissionless.
 (This is not recommended for most permissioned functions and should be done carefully.)

-The same address can hold every role, each role can be helped by a different address or any combination desired.
+The same address can hold every role, each role can be held by a different address or any combination desired.

-To give an account a specific role can simply call `vault.set_role(account, role)` where 'role' is the int representing all the roles you would like the 'account' to hold.
+The deployer of a vault will be the default holder of the `role_manager` that is in charge of assigning roles to different addresses.

 A full explanation of [python enumerators](https://docs.python.org/3/howto/enum.html) is beyond the scope of this doc, but the corresponding int to each role can be viewed [here](https://github.com/yearn/yearn-vaults-v3/blob/master/tests/utils/constants.py#L12)

+To give an account a specific role you can simply call `vault.set_role(account, role)` where 'role' is the int representing all the roles you would like the 'account' to hold.
+This will override all roles previously held by the address.

+The role manager can also use `vault.add_role(account, role_to_add)` to only add 1 new role to the existing roles that account already has.
+Or `vault.remove_role(account, role_to_remove)` to remove just one role without overriding the full bitmap.

 Example:

     # Set `account` to be the ADD_STRATEGY_MANAGER
     vault.set_role(account, 1)

-    # Set `account` to be the REVOKE_STRATEGY_MANAGER
-    vault.set_role(account, 2)

     # Set `account` to be both the ADD_STRATEGY_MANAGER and REVOKE_STRATEGY_MANAGER
     vault.set_role(account, 3)

+    # Add the REPORTING_MANAGER role to the accounts already held roles.
+    vault.add_role(account, 32)

+    # Remove just the REVOKE_STRATEGY_MANAGER role.
+    vault.remove_role(account, 2)

     # Set `account` to hold every role
     vault.set_role(account, 8191)